zatosource/ide-pycharm/DEVELOPMENT.md

 - Download the current version of IntelliJ Community Edition 2016.3.x, Version 2019.3 was used for development
     - List of older releases: https://www.jetbrains.com/idea/download/previous.html
-- Open the project directory as a project, it's using the build.gradle file to synchronize the IntelliJ SDK and the Python plugion
+- Open the project directory as a project, it's using the build.gradle file to synchronize the IntelliJ SDK and the Python plugin

 ### Directory structure